sensu/sensu-kubernetes-events/README.md

   runtime_assets:
   - sensu/sensu-kubernetes-events
   stdin: true
+  handlers:
+  - slack
 ```
+**Notes:**
+* The check definition requires `stdin` be set to `true`.
+* Any Events created by this check will include the handlers defined for it.

 ## Installation from source

-The preferred way of installing and deploying this plugin is to use it as an Asset.
-If you would
+The preferred way of installing and deploying this plugin is to use it as an
-like to compile and install the plugin from source or contribute to it, download the latest version
+Asset.
+If you would like to compile and install the plugin from source or
-or create an executable script from this source.
+contribute to it, download the latest version or create an executable binary
+from this source.

 From the local path of the sensu-kubernetes-events repository: